 Muyassar Kurdi

-Muyassar Kurdi is a Palestinian-American New York City-based interdisciplinary artist.
+Muyassar Kurdi is a Palestinian-American, New York City–based interdisciplinary artist.
 Her work encompasses sound art, voice, movement, painting, analog photography, and film.
-Her practice honors the futuristic and ancient through meditative movements and sonic sound explorations.
-Centered on embodiment with a non-linear approach rooted in improvisation, she explores memory, displacement, and the body in relation to nature.
+Her practice honors both the futuristic and the ancient through meditative movement and sonic exploration.
+Centered on embodiment and a non-linear approach rooted in improvisation, she explores memory, displacement, and the body in relation to nature.